 According to the Blowing Rock Historical Society, “Before restoration of Edgewood Cottage could take place, a study of its condition was made and it was determined that the building had to be dismantled and rebuilt.
 The original building was of boxboard design with a post at each corner.
 Outer boards were nailed to header and footer boards.
 Though the old materials were used as much as possible and the same footprint was constructed, the rebuilt structure is classified as a reproduction of a historic house.
 Wall construction was improved for stability and to accommodate modern improvements such as insulation, plumbing, lighting, heating, and fire protection that help to preserve it while providing a comfortable space for activities and events.
 The home’s most interesting architectural feature is the four room fireplace rebuilt from the original bricks.
 The original sketch by Daingerfield of the floor plan design of the cottage is on display.”

 Owned by the Town of Blowing Rock and managed by the Blowing Rock Historical Society, Edgewood Cottage is home to the Artist in Residence program featuring various artists and their work.
+It is also open to self guided tours year-round.

 Free admission.
 And be sure to check out the sculpture of Elliott Daingerfield by Brenda Councill, outside the cottage.